Ritvik479/gesture-bot-group31-CS671/README.md

 python src/inference.py --config config/inference_config.yaml
 ```

 The MuJoCo viewer will open.
-Stand in front of your webcam and perform gestures — the G1 robot's arms will mirror your pose in real time while the RL policy keeps it walking.
+Stand in front of your webcam and perform any of the 5 gestures — the G1 robot's arms will respond in real time while the RL policy keeps it walking.

 ---